Tigers in Korean folktales

 This Korean folktale involves a tiger who comes hunting for food in a village.
 The tiger overhears a grandmother trying to calm her crying baby.
 She tells the baby that a tiger will come and eat it if it does not stop crying.
 Still the baby continues crying.
 At the mention of a dried persimmon the baby is pacified (wanting to eat the fruit).
 The tiger makes the mistaken assumption that the persimmon must therefore be more terrifying to the baby than a tiger.
 As soon as the mother mentioned the persimmon the baby was scared silent!
 When a thief suddenly jumps on the tiger’s back it is convinced that the deadly dried persimmon has come to get him and runs away in fear.

-There are many more stories involving tigers who get themselves in similar situations.
+There are many more stories involving tigers that get themselves in similar situations.
 As you can see, the tiger shares a somewhat dual honor of being revered whilst simultaneously being somewhat ridiculed as the victim of the jokes in Korea’s folk tales.

 Despite this the tiger remains a beloved and important symbol of Korea.
 After all we always poke fun of those we love the most!